alishbah-abbas/STUDENT_MANAGEMENT_FASTAPI_SYSTEM/README.md

 ## Database

-The application uses SQLite for simplicity.
+The application uses Postgressql.
 The database file (`student_management.db`) will be created automatically when you first run the application.

 ## Project Structure